-There are plenty of sage varieties to try; including purple and variegated-leaved ones, with a range of differently-coloured flowers:
+There are plenty of sage varieties to try and grow in the herb garden or herbaceous border.
+The list includes purple and variegated-leaved types, with a range of differently-coloured flowers:

 - Varigated leaf sage – this sage has variegated leaves and lilac blue flowers and a good flavour.